RajashreePP/Face-Detection/README.md

 # Face-Detection
- face detection using Haar Cascade Classifiers.
+ Face detection and eyes detection using Haar Cascade Classifiers.